Courses

 Trigonometric functions and their graphs; trigonometric identities and equations; inverse trigonometric functions; solving triangles; complex numbers.

-Complete both precalculus Algebra and Trigonometry by taking this single class.?
+Complete both precalculus algebra and trigonometry by taking this single class.?
 Topics covered include real functions and their graphs; one-to-one and inverse functions; algebraic, exponential and logarithmic, and trigonometric functions; complex numbers and zeros of polynomials; matrices; transformations and conic sections; discrete mathematics; polar coordinates; and applications of trigonometric identities.

+MATH 100A is the first course in a two-semester sequence in applied calculus.
 Lines, algebraic functions, exponential functions, logarithmic functions, limits, derivatives, and integrals, with applications.

-The calculus sequence of MATH 100A-100B is intended for students majoring in Business, Technology, Social Sciences, or Life Sciences.
+The calculus sequence of MATH 100A +100B is intended for students majoring in Business, Technology, Social Sciences, or Life Sciences.

-PREREQ.: MATH 100A
+PREREQ: MATH 100A

-The second course in a two-semester sequence in applied calculus.
+Math 100B is the second course in a two-semester sequence in applied calculus.
 Techniques of integration, periodic functions, Taylor polynomials, multi-variable calculus, and differential equations, with applications to business, economics, and science.

-The calculus sequence of MATH 100A-100B is intended for students majoring in business, technology, social sciences, or life sciences.
+The calculus sequence of MATH 100A+100B is intended for students majoring in business, technology, social sciences, or life sciences.

 PREREQ: Intermediate algebra or higher ADVISE: Readiness for college-level English or ESL 188